octo-technology/OpenTezos/docs/ligo/examples.md

       True)
 ```

-The result pass from `False` to `True` in the result field, if it is worth the investment.

-However, this is the case because the initial value of the indice storage is currently `0`
-and our algorithm will returns true if this value is under `10`.
+The result changes from `False` to `True` in the result field if it is worth investing.
+This is the case here because the initial value of the indice storage is still `0` and our algorithm will returns _True_ if this value is under `10`.

-Now, it is your turn to play with these two smart contracts by, for example, incrementing the indice storage or changing the advisor algorithm.
+Now, it is your turn to play with these two smart contracts by incrementing the indice storage or changing the advisor algorithm.

-> Remember if you are not sure what you are doing add `--dry-run` at the end of the command line to see if everything is ok.
+> Remember: if you are not sure what you are doing, add `--dry-run` at the end of the command line to see if everything is ok.

-To go further you can find the code with a video explanations of this [Github](https://github.com/frankhillard/ligo_tutorial_fundadvisor).
+To go further, you can find the code with a video explanation of this on our [Github](https://github.com/frankhillard/ligo_tutorial_fundadvisor).